Research suggests that CBD shows promise in managing the symptoms of irritable bowel syndrome (IBS), such as pain and inflammation.

-Although CBD shows promise as a remedy for this condition, research has not yet proven that it is safe and effective, while the substance does not have approval from the Food and Drug Administration (FDA) for treating IBS.
+Although CBD shows promise as a remedy for this condition, research has not yet proven that it is safe and effective, while the substance does not have approval from the

 In this article, we will discuss how CBD may ease symptoms of IBS, and suggest other remedies that may also help.

 Is CBD legal?The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
 This made some hemp-derived CBD products with less than 0.3% THC federally legal.
 However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them federally illegal but legal under some state laws.
 Be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.